 Each of the parties hereto agrees that it will assume all risk and liability for the maintenance and operation of its respective property to itself, its agents or employees, for any injury, including death, or damages resulting in any manner from the conduct in connection with installation, presence, maintenance and operation of the property and equipment hereunder, and will save and hold harmless and indemnify the other party for any and all losses, suits, claims or actions, costs, damages, demands or expenses resulting at anytime from any and all causes due to any act or omission of itself or its agents or employees.
 It is the purpose of this clause that each party will be responsible for its own acts and the results thereof.
 Such responsibility shall include that Processor be deemed to be in control and possession of Strangers' Gas Stream when delivered to the Plant and until delivered to Pipeline for transportation at the tailgate of the Plant.
 Prior to Pipeline's delivery of Strangers' Gas Stream to Processor and subsequent to Processor's delivery of Residue Gas attributable to Strangers' Gas Stream for Pipeline's account, Pipeline shall be deemed as the responsible party.

-Pipeline covenants that it shall indemnify and save Processor harmless from and against any and all suits, actions, causes of action, claims and demands solely arising from or out of any adverse claims by third parties claiming ownership of or any interest in the Gas, Plant Products, PTR, and/or Processing Rights attributable to the volumes which have been delivered as Strangers’ Gas pursuant to this Agreement.
-In no event shall Pipeline’s liability under this Article XIII exceed the cumulative revenue received by Pipeline pursuant to Article VII from the Effective Date of this agreement until the date that Processor makes written demand for indemnification under this Article XIII.
+Pipeline covenants that it shall indemnify and save Processor harmless from and against any and all suits, actions, causes of action, claims and demands arising from or out of any adverse claims by third parties claiming ownership of or any interest in the Gas, Plant Products, PTR, and/or Processing Rights attributable to the volumes which have been delivered as Strangers’ Gas Stream pursuant to this Agreement.

 ASSIGNMENT

-This Agreement may not be assigned without the express written consent of Pipeline.
-This Agreement, including, but without limitation, any and all renewals, extensions, amendments and/or supplements hereto, and all rights, title and interest contained herein shall be binding upon and inure to the benefit of the parties hereto and their respective heirs, successors and any agreed upon assigns and shall constitute a covenant running with the lands, leaseholds and interests covered hereby; provide however, that any assignment, transfer or conveyance hereof shall expressly require that the assignee assume and agree to discharge the duties and obligations of its assignor under this Agreement.
+This Agreement, including, but without limitation, any and all renewals, extensions, amendments and/or supplements hereto, and all rights, title and interest contained herein shall be binding upon and inure to the benefit of the parties hereto and their respective heirs, successors and assigns and shall constitute a covenant running with the lands, leaseholds and interests covered hereby; provide however, that any assignment, transfer or conveyance hereof shall expressly require that the assignee assume and agree to discharge the duties and obligations of its assignor under this Agreement.
 No such assignment, conveyance or transfer of this Agreement or of any interest of any party shall in any way operate to enlarge, alter or modify any obligation of the other party hereto.
 Any company which shall succeed by purchase, merger or consolidation to the properties, substantially or as an entirety, of any party hereto, shall be subject to the obligations of its predecessor in title under this Agreement.
 The effective date of any transfer or assignment shall be considered to be the first day of the calendar month following the day the non-transferring party receives evidence of the assigning party's assignment, conveyance or transfer.

 REGULATION